-- 1. The function of all PMI street types is to promote walkability and pedestrian comfort, with vehicle mobility as a secondary function. - i.
-These street types are provided for use in the PMI District with compatible lot types and transect zones. - ii.
-In the PMI District, these standards supersede any conflicting standards in this Code or in Chapter 74 or other land development or engineering regulations of Sarasota County. - 2.
-Street types in all PMI districts must be assigned on the regulating plan in accordance with the standards in Section 6.11.5. - i.
-The specific design of each street must follow the cross-sections illustrated below for each street type, as adjusted for the transect zone it passes through in accordance with Sections 6.11.5.j. - ii.
+Street types in all PMI districts must be assigned in accordance with all standards in Section 6.11.5.
+The specific design of each street must follow the cross-sections illustrated below for each street type, as adjusted for the transect zone they pass through in accordance with Sections 6.11.5.j.
 The lane widths shown include the width of horizontal extensions of curbs such as gutter pans.
+These standards supersede any conflicting standards in this Code or in Chapter 74 or other land development or engineering regulations of Sarasota County.